-The Construction Program has been in existence since 1984, with the Mission of producing highly educated and motivated professionals for the construction industry.
-During this time the program has grown to over 250 majors and five dedicated faculty members.
-Students in this program earn a BS degree in Construction Science and Management, which includes a Business Minor, and an industrial internship served during the student’s junior or senior year.
+The Construction Program has been in existence since 1984, with the Mission of producing motivated professionals for the construction industry.
+During this time the program has grown to over 350 majors and eight (8) dedicated faculty members.
+Students in this program earn a BS degree in Construction Science and Management, which includes a Business Minor, and an industrial internship served the student's sophomore year.
+The program is accredited by the American Council for Construction Education (ACCE).

-The Mission of the Construction Science and Management program is to achieve a nationally recognized, student-centered, industry-oriented, construction program that prepares graduates to become outstanding future leaders, well versed in relevant management practices, current construction techniques and in the conduct of applied research.
+The Mission of the Construction Science and Management program is to achieve a nationally recognized, student-centered, industry-oriented, construction program that prepares graduates to become outstanding future leaders, well versed in relevant management practices, current construction techniques and methods used to construct the built environment.

-In order for the CSM Program to fullfill its mission statement, the program incorporates the following seven program outcomes:
+In order for the CSM Program to fulfill its mission statement, the program incorporates the following ten program outcomes:

 2. Students will demonstrate an understanding of construction processes.